Let’s Take a Closer Look at Orkut, Google’s First Social Media Site

 There were a huge number of fake Orkut profiles that were used to spam proper users.
 This obviously became very annoying for the real users, but there was not a lot that Google could do to prevent this happening.
 This is something that is prevalent with all social media sites – even social media giants Facebook have issues with fake profiles.

-fake-profile fake-profile
+fake-profile

 In Brazil in 2005, cases of racist abuse were reported to the police and mentioned on different Brazilian media outlets.
 The following year, a 20-year-old boy was arrested for spreading hate against those of an African descent using Orkut.
 Once again, this is an issue that all social media outlets have to deal with.